Describing Discipleship Training

 In fact, discipleship is a lifestyle.
 We are Christ's disciples and this Christian life calls us to learn and live like Him.
 This will require significant changes in the way we think and live.

 In fact, Christ wants to teach us in each aspect of our lives from our parenting skills to handling finances.
-This differs from some cults which will actually make your decisions for you!
-Mentoring is a term that describes the training of a person in one or more specific areas.
+This differs from some cults, which will actually make your decisions for you!
+Mentoring is the training of a person in one or more specific areas.

 True discipleship must take all of Christ's teaching and implement them into our lives in such a way that we live like Christ did.
-We must not be content with only the passing on of knowledge and tradition and assume conviction and belief just come.
+We must not be content with merely passing on knowledge and tradition and assume that conviction and belief simply arise.
 Instead, we are to live out the life before those we instruct, just as Christ did.
 There is a great difference between the modern student and a disciple.

 A Biblical Model of the Discipleship Process